Wild Red Deer Workshops

 An early start to maximise your opportunities as the moors awake.
 We will then get in to place to capture some lovely images.
 Green, muted or camouflaged clothing is necessary due to the nature of these mammals .
 I will demonstrate and guide you through various proven fieldcraft skills and techniques that are really needed to get closer to the Red Deer and in turn enabling you to get the best possible images.

 One of the most important skills a wildlife photographer needs to learn is fieldcraft.
 When dealing with wild animals it can be the difference of getting your images or not it’s so important.
-I served in the British Army for eight years as a soldier and sniper.
+I served in the British Army as a soldier and sniper for many years.
 I often used nature as my early warning on active service.
 I learnt to read the signals, noises and signs that something wasn’t right around me by just listening to nature more so birdsong.

 I will go through the correct camera settings, simplifying anything that you don’t understand.
 I will also show you important tracking tips that you can take away with you and implement yourself, improving and increasing your overall photographic opportunities and in turn images.